How To Start A Motorcycle In Below Freezing Temperatures

 If your motorcycle has a chain, the chain also becomes stiff and less flexible and may become susceptible to breaking if not properly lubricated.
 It’s important to check the status of your chain before going for a ride in the winter.

 A motorcycle battery also loses it’s capacity quicker in freezing temperatures compared to normal temperatures.
 The cold prevents the battery from performing to it’s full capacity.
+All too often when I’ve tried starting my motorcycles in the winter, I found myself with a dead battery.
+It left me scratching my head, especially since some of those batteries were relatively new.

 The oil inside the engine becomes thickened due to the extremely cold temperatures.
 The colder it gets, the thicker the oil gets which makes it lose it’s viscosity.
 A motorcycle engine may struggle circulating thick oil which can cause starting issues.